Oppo Enco Free2 earbuds take aim at Apple's AirPods Pro with ANC for just £89

 In addition, you'll get on-ear touch controls, USB-C charging (which takes 1.5 hours from flat to fully-juiced) smart pause and Bluetooth 5.2.
 The triple-mic noise cancelling feature promises clear voice capture for calls, and there's a Transparency Mode to hear ambient sound when you're on-the-go.

-The Oppo Enco Free2 is available now, in both black and white, for the temptingly-low price of £89 from Oppo's e-store or Amazon.
+The Oppo Enco Free2 is available now, in both black and white, for the temptingly-low price of £89 / AU$199.

 MORE: